prabhakk-mw/jupyter-matlab-proxy/README.md

 ## Limitations
 * Notebooks running on the same server share the same MATLAB.
 It is currently not possible to have separate workspaces for each notebook.

 * Kernels cannot restart MATLAB automatically when users explicitly shut MATLAB down using the `exit` command or through the web desktop interface.
+Users must manually start MATLAB through options provided when they click "Open MATLAB".

-* Functions defined in a notebook cell are only accessible within that cell.
+* Startin R2022b onwards users can define functions directly in a notebook cell, but they are only accessible from within that cell.

 * Some MATLAB commands are unavailable for use with notebooks.
 Typically these are command which require further interaction from users for example: `input`, `keyboard`.